CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 hq worker wait "$SLURM_NTASKS"
 ```

-Now we can submit tasks with `hq submit` command.
+Now we can submit tasks with `hq submit`, a non-blocking command.
-This is a non-blocking command.
 By default, HQ creates one folder for each job where output is redirected.
-You can use the `--log`, `--stdout`, and `--stderr` flags to change this behavior.
+To change this behavior, you can use the `--log`, `-stdout`, and `--stderr` flags.
-Note that it's not possible to direct output from multiple jobs into the same file, as each submission will clear the file.
+Note that it's impossible to direct output from multiple jobs into the same file, as each submission will clear the file.

 ```bash
 # Submit tasks to workers